predator-911/aave-credit-scoring/task2/Readme.md

 .
-├── Wallet_Risk_Scoring.ipynb     # The main Jupyter Notebook with all the code for the analysis.
+├── Zeru2.ipynb     # The main Jupyter Notebook with all the code for the analysis.
 ├── wallet_risk_scores.csv        # The final output file with wallet addresses and their risk scores.
 └── README.md                     # This documentation file.